 Our expert consultants carry out ‘spot checks’ to make sure there is a consistency of quality of experience within your organisation and across all your recruitment stakeholders.

-It’s the most cost-effective route to achieving best practice in recruitment.
+It’s the most cost-effective route to achieving best practice in recruitment and talent management.

-It provides a structured framework to work towards best practice that’s tailored specifically for your organisation.
+It provides a structured framework to work towards best practice that’s tailored specifically to your organisation.

 It brings significant benefits and kudos to your employer brand.

 "The team has worked hard to achieve ClearAssured status and we are exceptionally proud to do so.
 Our recruitment team has transformed its approach and processes to further support inclusive recruitment, which has undoubtedly improved the candidate experience for all applicants.
 We are grateful to the Clear Company for supporting us throughout the process, helping us to become more disability confident.”